-The exact reason for the increasing numbers of gluten intolerant people is unknown but there are several theories as to why the prevalence has increased so much, including hypotheses like the so-called “old friends” theory where it is believed that the loss of contact with the very bacteria, fungi, parasites, and other microbes that humans evolved with has resulted in intolerance to natural compounds like gluten.
+The exact reason for the increasing numbers of gluten intolerant people is unknown, but there are several theories as to why the prevalence has increased so much, including hypotheses like the so-called “old friends” theory where it is believed that the loss of contact with the very bacteria, fungi, parasites, and other microbes that humans evolved with has resulted in intolerance to natural compounds like gluten.
 Research with celiac patients found that those who were intentionally infected with hookworms could then tolerate digestive exposure to gluten without problems.2 Other hypotheses include the presence of too much wheat in the diet, overuse of antibiotics, treatment of conventionally grown wheat with pesticides, and of course misdiagnosis of the problem altogether.

-To gain more complete understanding of gluten and its potential impact on health, there are a few questions that must be answered.
+To gain a more complete understanding of gluten and its potential impact on health, there are a few questions that must be answered.

 What is gluten anyway?